 Content Search criteria

-While creating the search, administrators can add a name, description, choose specific locations to search in.
+While creating the search, administrators can add a name, and description, and choose specific locations to search in.
 Administrators can also build search queries, and add conditions to further narrow down the search, run an ID list (with a .csv file) to search for specific email messages, etc.